 And when the weather keeps you trapped?

 What do you take?
 Now let’s hear your essential kit tips.
-You can also look at the Campfire team’s European summer camping pack list here.
+You can also look at the Campfire team’s camping equipment favourites.

 Chris Walbank canoes, sails, cycles, climbs and camps (though you’ll never see him running!).
 He loves maps, adventures and photography and is writing his first book about the wilderness.
 Find him @CWalbank and chriswalbank.wordpress.com